-A guide to accessing internet data for your pupils
+A guide to accessing internet data for your pupils, plus using resources offline

 We know that lack of internet access is a barrier to remote learning for many pupils.
 A recent study by Ofcom suggests that up to a million children are only able to access the internet through costly mobile data.

-By joining our call to zero-rate Oak, these networks are ensuring all pupils can access Oak's lessons without impacting on data limits or costs, helping some of the country’s most disadvantaged families to access Oak's lessons and resources without any financial burden.
+By joining our call to zero-rate Oak, these networks are helping some of the country’s most disadvantaged families to access Oak's lessons and resources without any financial burden.